cspr-rad/kairos-spec/src/spec.typ

 These are qualitative requirements, such as "it should be fast" and could be benchmarked.

-- *[tag:00]* The application should not leak any private nor sensitive informations like private keys
+- *[tag:NF00]* The application should not leak any private nor sensitive informations like private keys
-- *[tag:01]* The backend API needs to be designed in a way such that it's easy to swap out a client implementation
+- *[tag:NF01]* The backend API needs to be designed in a way such that it's easy to swap out a client implementation
-- *[tag:02]* The CLI should start fast
+- *[tag:NF02]* The CLI should start fast
-- *[tag:03]* The CLI should respond on user interactions fast
+- *[tag:NF03]* The CLI should respond on user interactions fast
-- *[tag:04]* The CLI should be designed in a user friendly way
+- *[tag:NF04]* The CLI should be designed in a user friendly way
-- *[tag:05]* The L2 should support a high parallel transaction throughput #footnote[Read @sequential-throughput for more insight into parallel vs. sequential transaction throughput.]
+- *[tag:NF05]* The L2 should support a high parallel transaction throughput #footnote[Read @sequential-throughput for more insight into parallel vs. sequential transaction throughput.]
+- *[tag:NF06]* The whole system should be easy to extend with new features

 = A suggested architecture <architecture>

-Kairos's architecture is a typical client-server architecture, where the server (backend) has access to a blockchain network.
-The client is a typical CLI application.
-The backend consists of 6 components, whose roles are described in more detail in @architecture-components. @components-diagram-figure displays the interfaces and interactions between the components of the system.
+The features and reqirements described in the previous sections, suggest two core actors in the system.
+A CLI and a L2 node, implementing the client-server pattern.
+The L2 node is not a monolyth, it interacts with various other components described in more deail in the following @architecture-components.

 #figure(
   image("components_diagram.svg", width: 100%),